-Want a super easy way to do something good for the world while you surf the web?
+Want an easy way to do something good for the world while you surf the web?
 Aka effortlessly?

 Switch from Google to Ecosia!

 Ecosia.org is like Google.com, but instead of supporting who-knows who or what like google, each time you search something though the Ecosia search engine, a tree is planted.

 The idea was started by someone in Germany named Joshi, and I think the whole idea is just oh so cool.
 You can set up the Ecosia search engine on your computer by going to ecosia.org.
 Check it out!
 Takes less than 5 minutes and will make a great impact starting the moment you make the switch.
 So far, Ecosia has planted more than 20 million trees in several different countries facing deforestation problems, all made possible through internet searches.
 Pretty cool, huh?

 Planting trees helps restore ecosystems, helps people make their land productive and grow food, rise out of poverty, send their kids to school…plus, now Ecosia has partnered with my fav, the Jane Gooddall Institute, to plant trees in Chimpanzee habitat in Uganda.
 This will promote species health and hopefully help the chimpanzee population stabilize into the future.
 Here is a nice video of Jane Gooddall talking to the founder of Ecosia about their new partnership.

 And another video to help you understand the impact your searches can have if you decide to switch to Ecosia.